Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 ```

 ### Web font
+Web font is not the preferred solution, so it is not used in Boosted and cannot be documented here.
+However, for websites needing more than 20 icons, you may consider using a Web font instead of a SVG sprite.

 Using the Solaris icons finder, you can generate a Web font containing all your icons and use it like a classic font.
 Icons can be styled through CSS properties like `font-size` and `color`.

-It is not the preferred solution, so it is not used in Boosted and cannot be documented here.
-However, for websites needing more than 20 icons, you may consider using a Web font instead of a SVG sprite.

 ### Inline SVG
+This technique should only be used if you have a few icons to render, and not rendering the same icon multiple times.

 You can embed your icons directly within the HTML of your page (as opposed to an external image file).
-This technique should only be used if you have a few icons to render, and not rendering the same icon multiple times.

 {{< example class="mt-0" >}}
 <svg fill="currentColor" width="2em" height="2em" viewBox="0 0 1000 1000" aria-hidden="true" focusable="false">